altocodenl/tagaway/readme.md

    'local sortField = query.query.sort == "upload" and "dateup" or "date";',
 ```

-We now iterate the pivi ids; for each piv, we get its date and its `dateup` (uploaded date).
+We now iterate the piv ids; for each piv, we get its date and its `dateup` (uploaded date).

 If the date is inside the range requested by the query, and the `dateup` field of the piv is not greater than `query.query.updateLimit` (if `updateLimit` is present), we add it to `QID-sort` with its date (the date being the score of the ZSET entry).